dxlebxnks/Hello-Multiverse/README.md

 # Hi there, I'm Dale Banks 👋

 Welcome to my GitHub profile!
-I'm a System Consultant with experience in IT support, server management, and PC building.
+I'm a System Consultant with experience in IT support, system administration, server management, and PC building.
 I enjoy working on tech projects and exploring new technologies.
 Here’s a bit about me and my work:

 ## 🚀 About Me